kevinhelvig/CAFF-DETR/CAFF-lite-DINO/readme.md

 CUDA_VISIBLE_DEVICES=0  python3 main.py -c /CAFF-lite-DINO/config/DINO/DINO_4scale.py --dataset_file=llvip_fusion --coco_path=./LLVIP --output_dir=./output --pretrain_model_coco='r50_s3ex3_50.4.pth'
 ```

 The argument "pretrained_model_path" is replaced with the args.resume, for the loading of pretrained multi-spectral weights.
-It should be corrected in the longer run.
+It should be corrected in the longer run. "pretrain_model_coco" is for coco-monospectrum weights init., which is critical for proper performance.
 A proper visualization code should be added too.

 ## Weights :weight_lifting:
 We released the trained models for LLVIP and FLIR-aligned dataset (best mean average precision obtained), with the associated log files. <br>